(This post was originally published on July 7, 2015. We’ve updated it for accuracy and completeness.)

 For your seller information, you’ll need to provide your name and address, as well as a “Display name”.
 This will be the name buyers see next to the item you’re selling.
-It can be anything you want, but remember, it’s public.
-I chose “Sterling Blue Lion” because I thought it sounded regal and trust worthy.
-(I also had been watching too much Archer and the name Sterling was stuck in my head.)
+It can be anything you want, but remember it’s public.
+I chose “BilboBaggins50” because I was selling some old Lord of the Rings video games.

 Next, you must verify your identity through a phone call or text message.

 Lastly, enter your credit card and bank information for deposits.
 You’ll need access to your 9-digit routing and bank account number.

 Your account is now created!
 Now, you should be greeted with a home screen that looks fairly empty.

 Step 2: How to List Your Items on Amazon

 Once you have your account, you need to list the items you want to sell.

 For some people, we may be skipping a crucial step – choosing what items to sell.
 However, for this tutorial, I’m going to assume you’ve already done this.
 If you don’t know what to sell first, simply find some items around your house you want to get rid of (that’s what I did).

 To add your first product, you want to go to “Inventory” in the top of your screen and click “Add a Product”.

 Once you click “Add a Product” you will be prompted to search for your product.
 I searched by barcode, however you can also search by the product name.
 Unless you’re selling an item you manufactured (which I’m assuming you’re not), you shouldn’t need to create a new product.